Title Chapter: Their Little Predicament.

-They were suppose to be gone in a few days, but according to their contact Kouta, a storm was on it's way, and it would be in their best interest if they waited a week before departing.
+They were suppose to be gone in a few days, but according to their contact Kouta, a storm was on it's way.
+So, they decided that it would be in their best interest if they waited a week before departing.
 Kakashi wasn't exactly pleased when he heard the news.
-He wanted to be back in the village for Naruto surprised birthday party that Sakura was throwing, but unfortunately (or maybe fortunately)that was an impossible.
-His pink haired student will not be pleased, and she will definitely make her disappointment known, when he gets back.
+He wanted to be back in the village for Naruto's surprise birthday party that Sakura was throwing, but unfortunately (or maybe fortunately), that was impossible.
+Of course, his pink haired student will not be pleased; and she will definitely make her disappointment known, when he gets back.
 Kakashi groaned as he rubbed his temples, listening quietly as Kouta told him where he and his partner could stay for the time being.
-His partner, Hinata Hyuuga was a last minute replacement for Shino for a small tracking and recognizance assignment he needed to complete.
-Hinata had proven to be reliable, and they were able to get everything completed as quickly as possible.
-This pleased Kakashi and they happily set off after spending a mere three days spent on the island.
-It was then that they were met by their contact, who told them the unfortunate news to them.
+His partner, Hinata Hyuuga, was a last minute replacement for Shino for a small tracking and recognizance assignment.
+Hinata had proven to be reliable, and they were able to get everything completed as quickly and efficiently as possible.
+This pleased Kakashi, and they happily set off after spending a mere three days spent on the island.
+It was then that they were met by their contact, who told them the unfortunate news.

 "Anyway, my cousin said that the room he has is decent for the two of you.
 I mean it beats camping out in the jungle again…eh?"
 Kouta said, laughing nervously.
 Hinata simply smiled, while Kakashi gave the older man a defeated look.

 "Oh why the long face, Kakashi?
 You are in paradise.
 Enjoy it!"
 The man bellowed as he stood up, grinning down at the silver haired jounin.
-Kakashi could only accept his predicament.
-"Come on you two, follow me," he said, beckoning the two ninjas.
-Sighing, Kakashi stood up, and followed the man towards their living quarters.
-Hinata also followed suit—barely saying anything at all.
+Kakashi sighed.
+He could only accept his predicament.
+"Come on you two, follow me," he then said, beckoning the two ninjas.
+With a defeated groan, Kakashi stood and followed the man towards their living quarters.
+Hinata also followed, without saying anything at all.
 They weaved around the busy streets, wiping the sweat from their brows as the island humidity reached its peak.
-Kakashi looked over at Hinata, who had now unzipped her jacket, and rolled up her sleeves, fanning away to get some relief from the unbearable heat.
+Kakashi looked over at Hinata, who had now unzipped her jacket and rolled up her sleeves, fanning away to get some relief from the unbearable heat.
 They nearly reached the end, passing a row of vendors, who were pushing their merchandise in their faces.

 "Here it is!
 It's not much, but like I said it's—."

 "Better than camping out in the jungle," Kakashi interrupted with a smile.
-The older man chuckled, and opened the doors to their temporary residence.
-Once inside they were nearly bowled over by how hot it was.
+The older man chuckled and opened the doors to their temporary residence.
+Once inside, they were nearly bowled over by how hot it was.
 Kouta quickly ran to the nearest window and pulled it open, letting some air into the room.
 As Kouta went to open the others, Kakashi took a look around, and noticed the apartment had only one large room.
-In the middle of it was a large bed with a canopy above it, covered with what appears to be mosquito netting, along with a small sofa placed right under one of the windows Kouta just opened.
-In the far corner of a room was a platform, where the kitchenette stood, complete with a stove, sink and icebox—where they could store, and cook their food.
+In the middle of it was a large bed with a canopy above it, covered with what appears to be mosquito netting, along with a small sofa placed right under one of the windows Kouta had just opened.
+In the far corner of a room was a platform, where the kitchenette stood, complete with a stove, sink and icebox.

 "How long has been since someone stayed here," Kakashi asked as he brushed the table with his index finger, which was now coated with dust.

-"A few months ago—the last guy was a traveling merchant, who stayed here with his mistress."
-The man said.
+"A few months ago—the last guy was a traveling merchant, who stayed here with his mistress," answered Kouta.

 "Um, excuse me Kouta-san," Hinata spoke up, as she gestured towards the bed.